 Staycation = Playnation

 So many Zoom calls commence with the same question: how has lockdown been for you?
 I hear mixed reviews from my food, toy and entertainment clients.
 Some toy clients are thriving with significant growth in home activities such as puzzles and arts/craft kits.
 Others have mothballed their marketing campaigns simply because they cannot get enough toys either out of China or into retail distribution to deliver a return on their advertising investment.
-Reports of a second wave in Wuhan are doing little to allay fears for the Autumn / Winter season.

 The online grocery channel has provided a much-needed lifeline to households for essential goods and boasts a volume of site visitors that toy companies can only dream of generating via their own branded sites.
 For toy companies to fully capitalize on that online grocery traffic, they could invest in a joint direct selling venture with the grocers, using their own separate and independent warehouse and home delivery services to meet demand.
 Understandably, the grocery channel’s focus is on securing supply of essential goods and this has made it much harder to establish toy visibility in store or space allocation in the grocery supply chain.
 This joint initiative would insulate the toy category from future diversion of grocery channel resources and attention in the event of a second wave of Covid and keep inventory circulating in the right location to respond to demand.
 In exchange, retailers themselves should take the necessary steps to improve the online shopping experience for toys with a few much-needed tweaks to the design and taxonomy of their e-commerce pages within brand guidelines.